logologo

 I am a Journeywoman.
 I live my life as an explorer.
 An adventurer.
 An Observer.
 An Artist.
 There is no differentiation between how I live my life and the art that is an expression of it.
 It is through my experience adventuring the unknown, that I learn more about myself.
 My aim through this connection is to live where my expression is fully in alignment with the essence of who I am.
 “In the field of Fine-Art Photography, Julie stands apart from others with the way she sees the world and expresses her connection within it.
 Julie Stephenson’s photographs are sublime.
 Her work is an expression of her deep connection; and a gift to the world.”

-in Inspirations, Photography Teachings, Uncategorized 0 comments
+in Bhutan 0 comments

 0